sokil/php-mongo/README.md

 Persistence (Unit of Work)
 --------------------------

 Instead of saving and removing objects right now, we can queue this job and execute all changes at once.
 This may be done through well-known pattern Unit of Work.
+If installed PHP driver above v.
+1.5.0 and version of MongoDB above, persistence will use `MongoWriteBatch` classes, which can execute all operations of same type and in same collection at once.

 Lets create persistance manager
 ```php